1872 California-Nevada State Boundary Marker: History

+The Houghton-Ives line had been accepted as the border, despite being poorly mapped and landmarked, along the 120th meridian until 1977 when California brought suit to Nevada in the United States Supreme Court to establish the true boundary.
+A ruling in 1980 established the border between Oregon and Lake Tahoe to be the Von Schmidt line, ending the dispute.

+Marker

 The 1872 marker near Verdi, Nevada is a four-sided cast iron pylon eight feet tall.
 It includes the words "CALIFORNIA" on the west face of the pylon, "NEVADA" on the east face, "1872, LONGITUDE 120 WEST OF GREENWICH, A.W.
 VON SCHMIDT, U.S." on the south face, and "170 MILES 47 CHAINS TO OREGON" on the north face.
-The marker is surrounded by a wrought iron fence.
+(170 miles 47 chains is equivalent to 170 mi or 170 mi.)

-The marker was listed in the National Register of Historic Places because it represents the initial point of survey for the California-Nevada border, and is a remnant of this survey.
+The marker was listed in the National Register of Historic Places in 1981 because it represents the initial point of survey for the California–Nevada border, and is a remnant of this survey.
+By 2009, the marker had been enclosed in a crude chain link fence, though there was no other indication of its presence.
+The fence was subsequently upgraded to wrought iron bars and the surrounding grounds were landscaped into a park.

+Google maps shows that the Verdi California–Nevada boundary marker is approximately 525 ft west of 120 degrees longitude.
 NGS gives current data for another 1872 marker that may still exist at the northeast corner of California.